stevemckinney/iamsteve/data/blog/00146-shop-filter-series-visual-style.md

 date: "2016-10-04T06:30:00+00:00"
 lastmod: "2020-05-12T16:01:28+00:00"
 summary: "The previous post in the series completed the wireframes.
 They’re a solid basis for adding visual style.
 The content and interface elements required are all there.
 Further layout refinements, colour choices, typography and clarity improvements will be made throughout this post."
-metadesc: The content and interface elements required are all there.
+metadesc: "The content and interface elements required are all there.
 Further layout refinements, colour choices, typography and clarity improvements will be made throughout this post."
 theme: "#ffe3de"
 tags: ["Design"]
 categories: ["Design"]